 What is a political party?

-Section 23, subsection 7(22) defines a "political party" as a political party which has the right under law to have the names of its candidates listed on the ballot in a general election.
+Article VIII, Section 23.7(22) defines a "political party" as a political party which has the right under law to have the names of its candidates listed on the ballot in a general election.